 - Ease.
-Use ProWritingAid online, or as a desktop app, or as an integration for a tool you already love.
+Use this writing tool online, or as a desktop app, or as an integration for a tool you already love.
 Its flexibility and ease of use will appeal to many.

 The cons of using ProWritingAid:

 - Plagiarism.
 To carry out plagiarism checks with ProWritingAid, you need to spend extra.
-If plagiarism checking is one of your main reasons for checking out the app, consider whether it represents the best value for you.
+If plagiarism checking is one of your main needs from the app, consider whether it represents the best value for you.

-- It’s not really a mentor.
-ProWritingAid does many things to make your writing life easier and less stressful.
+- It's not really a mentor.
+This tool does many things to make your writing life easier and less stressful.
 But does it live up to its claim of being a mentor?
 No.

 - No substitute.
-Don’t think of ProWritingAid as some sort of hack or shortcut.
+Don’t think of this tool as some sort of hack or shortcut.
 It can highlight areas of improvement in your writing, and help you understand why they matter, but you still need discernment and experience to put its suggestions into practice.

-ProWritingAid is free with limited access, or for $70 offers full access with a paid subscription.
+ProWritingAid is free with limited access, or $79 offers full access with a paid subscription.

 Depending on how many years you want the tool, there are various pricing packages to choose from if you're interested in purchasing the Premium versions.

 - Free.
 A restricted version of ProWritingAid, offering only online access and a restricted word count.

 - 1-Month Premium. $20 for a full month of Premium access.